 Why are construction site confined spaces different than the industry standard?

 Construction sites are unique because they are evolving scenes that create confined spaces within confined spaces—difficult to manage under the current confined space standard.
 Multiple job functions are carried out in relatively the same space: framing, siding, electrical work, plumbing, and carpentry are among the lengthy list.
-Workers entering construction confined spaces are exposed to multiple types of hazards, including electrical and mechanical hazards, extreme temperature changes, high noise levels, and falling objects to name a few.
+Workers entering construction confined spaces are exposed to multiple types of confined space hazards, including electrical and mechanical hazards, extreme temperature changes, high noise levels, and falling objects to name a few.

 What are the proposed changes?